Sorry for the hyperbole slash clickbait-y title. I thought I was being on trend.

 Still, I feel like FIA will want to maintain this product.
 And I’d also like to be grandfathered in if they ever change the core offering of the card in any way.

-Ah, the FIA Fidelity Amex.
+Ah, the FIA Fidelity Visa.
 I love this card.

 When I’m not using points and miles credit cards, or the Barclaycard Arrival, meeting a minimum spend, or taking part in a promo, sure… I’ll throw a little spend on this card to earn some free money that will grow tax-free and eventually be withdrawn tax-free after taking advantage of sweet, sweet compound interest for 30 (or so) years.